-As indicated in Table 1, a conservative estimate of the total historical CFI contribution toward infrastructure projects in these facilities (for programs other than the MSI Fund) amounts to close to \$581 million.
+As indicated in Table 1, a conservative estimate of the total historical CFI contribution towards infrastructure projects in these facilities (for programs other than the MSI Fund) amounts to \$581 million.
 Therefore, without counting commitments made through the 2017 MSI Fund competition, the total CFI investment in the 12 facilities was of the order of \$800 million.